-In order to eliminate issues with event conflicts and to facilitate maximum attendance at each child's simcha, the Great Neck community has established a calendar to facilitate date selection.
-It is the school's expectation that all families consult with this calendar and schedule their simcha on this calendar when planning their celebrations.
-This applies to all parties and celebrations including Tefillin ceremonies and Shabbat luncheons/Kiddushim.
+To eliminate issues with event conflicts and to facilitate maximum attendance at each child's simcha, the Great Neck community has established a calendar to facilitate date selection.
+The school expects all families to consult this calendar and schedule their simcha when planning their celebrations.
+This applies toall parties and celebrations including Tefillin ceremonies and Shabbat luncheons/Kiddushim.
 This helps avoid unnecessary conflicts as families begin this exciting planning process, recognizing that many calendars (synagogues, family, friends) must be considered.